d-henn/tfc-variables-by-environment/json/README.md

 ## Workspace variable

-Since you can no longer use `terraform.workspace` for meaningful interpolation, you can supply your own custom variable that will denote which workspace has been chosen.
+Since you can no longer use `terraform.workspace` for meaningful input, you can supply your own custom variable that will denote which workspace has been chosen.
 In this example, that variable is defined as `variable "tf_workspace" {...}`.
 To supply the variable, you can simply add it into your workspace variables in Terraform Cloud/Terraform Enterprise like so.

 ![tf_workspace](./docs/tf_workspace.png)